Falsification of Cyber-Physical Systems using Bayesian Optimization: Introduction

+Despite being a popular method for optimizing expensive black-box functions, plain \BO does not incorporate the expertise of domain experts.
 For certain falsification problems, there is prior knowledge about where a falsified point can potentially be located.
-Such an example is corner points, i.e., values at the boundaries of the allowed input ranges, that are shown to be likely to falsify many falsification problems; this is further discussed in ~\cite{Ramezani2021-Line-Search}.
+Such an example is the corner points, that is, values at the boundaries of the allowed input ranges, that are shown to be likely to falsify many falsification problems; this is further discussed in~\cite{Ramezani2021_Line}.
 In such situations, prior knowledge can be incorporated into the model-based method to increase efficiency.
 The recent works, BOPrO~\cite{Souza2021Prior} and $\pi$BO~\cite{hvarfner2022pi} propose how to incorporate the prior injection about the optimal solution in \BO, which allows the practitioner to emphasize certain regions that potentially a falsified point can be located.
 The methods can forget incorrect prior knowledge and eventually converge to an optimal solution.
 To our knowledge, injecting a prior belief about the falsifiable area has never been evaluated for falsification of \CPSs.
+In~\cite{Souza2021Prior}, a user-provided prior distribution is combined with a data-driven model to form a pseudo-posterior.
+Still, this approach does not allow for arbitrary priors to be integrated.
+Furthermore, this method does not allow for different acquisition functions.
+A generalized approach, $\pi$BO, is proposed in~\cite{hvarfner2022pi} to address these issues.
+In contrast to other works, while being conceptually simple, $\pi$BO can easily be integrated with existing \BO works and different acquisition functions.
+Furthermore, ~\cite{hvarfner2022pi} provides a theoretical guarantee proving convergence at regular rates independently of the prior.

+In this paper, we investigate how \turbo, a BO method for high-dimensional problems, and $\pi$BO, a BO method for including prior knowledge, can be used for falsification.
+We propose the modification of the \turbo method with different acquisition functions, evaluate them on benchmark problems, and compare them with other state-of-the-art methods.